Qualified, experienced and lovers of the great outdoors

 My background is in primary school education – I am a teacher at heart and my life is devoted to nurturing and developing the children of the future.

 Having graduated, with a BED degree from Homerton College, Cambridge University, in 2002, I have taught across the whole primary age range in my 20 years of teaching.
-My specialism within schools has been English and I have been a Lead English Teacher of Hampshire as well as subject manager and part of Senior Leadership teams.
-My teaching years have predominantly been in teaching in Rushmoor schools (returning to my hometown after graduating)– which is part of my reasoning behind bringing the Forest School experience to Farnborough.
-Within my working life, I have also experienced work in nursery schools, volunteering to become professionally familiar with Early Years education.
+Within my career, I have also experienced work in nursery schools, volunteering to become professionally familiar with Early Years education.

-I have always enjoyed connecting my classes to nature – especially in my more recent years of classroom practise.
-Taking learning outside where possible and educating my classes in flora, fauna and environmental issues.
+I have always enjoyed connecting my classes to nature – taking learning outside where possible and educating my classes in flora, fauna and environmental issues.

-In Summer 2021, I took on the exciting challenge of the Level 3 Forest School training to become a qualified Forest School Leader.
-I am currently busy completing all my assignments and business planning, alongside part time teaching, and will be launching Forest School programmes in Spring 2022.
+Following this passion, in Summer 2021, I took on the exciting challenge of the Level 3 Forest School training to become a qualified Forest School Leader - qualifying in March 2021

 Provide a wide range of opportunities and activities based on the group’s interests and developmental needs.